 The Blacksmith Experience is a practical, hands-on day.
 You will be introduced to the basic tools of the trade; you’ll be shown – and try for yourself – a number of different techniques and skills to make one or more items from a list provided (the number of items made will depend on the time available and the items being made).
 At the end of the day you will take these items home with you to use and enjoy (and impress your family and friends!).

 Mark will be more than happy to talk about his experience in setting up his forge, and provide pointers and sources of information for anyone who might want to do something similar.

 Ultimately the day will be driven by you.
 Experience days are generally run on a one-to-one basis, but if two people wish to share the experience and work together, that’s not a problem provided this can be achieved while meeting current government Covid-19 requirements and precautions.

-Blacksmith Experience Days run from 9.00am – 5.00pm with a break for lunch.
+Blacksmith Experience Days normally run from mid-October until the end of March, from 9.00am – 5.00pm with a break for lunch.
 Tea, coffee and biscuits are provided free of charge throughout the day.

 Health and Safety